- Teaching application form 2017-18

 4) What are your career aims?
 What would you like to be doing in three years’ time?

-5) Read the following short passage was written by an intermediate level Italian student of English, then identify what you see as the four main areas of grammatical and structural difficulty.
+5) Read the following ì passage written by an intermediate level Italian student of English, then identify three main grammatical or structural difficulties and describe a teaching activity that will help solve one of them.

 Last evening I have made a tremendous nightmare.
-I am found myself into a station of a town to me not known.
-I was just descending off the train when I have been approached by two policemen that asked to me the documents in a way enough intimidating.
-Therefore I have begun to search them in the pockets, in the bag and in the suitcase, first with calm, then with anxiety also because I have seen that was not the my suitcase.
-When I was awake my heart is beating for me so strong that it was necessary some minutes before that I would understand that all has been a dream.
+I found myself into a station of a town to me not known.
+I was just descending off the train when I have been approached by two policemen that asked that I give them documents in a way intimidating.
+Therefore I have begun to search them in the bag, first with calm, then with anxiety also because I have seen that was not the my suitcase.
+When I waked up my heart is beating for me so strong that it was necessary some minutes before that I would understand that all has been a dream.-